szewczyk-bartosz/nixos/README.md

 Currently in the ricing process, trying to create an Cyberpunk Arasaka themed desktop

+## Current focus:
+More of a desktop experience, make sure the file manager works and that the theme is consistent across the system

+Add some sort of a way to connect to wifi etc without nmcli on command line [Maybe?]

+Volume popup when changing volume

+Waybar animations

 ## Todos:
 - [x] Basic, but aesthetic waybar
 - [x] Cursor changed